 2. Graduated Repayment Plan

-With this plan, you will start paying lower amounts and then increased amounts every two years.
+With this plan, you will paying lower amounts and then increased amounts every two years.
 This plan will make you pay more in interest over the life of the loan.

 3. Extended Repayment Plan